Azure/bicep-registry-modules/avm/res/network/network-manager/README.md

 ### Parameter: `connectivityConfigurations.appliesToGroups`

 Network Groups for the configuration.
+A connectivity configuration must be associated to at least one network group.

 - Required: Yes
 - Type: array